clusterit/orca/README.md

 ```

 Here you see three attempts to login, because i have three keys in my local
-development computer here.
+development computer here (ssh-add'ed).
 Two of the attepmts  were not accepted because the
 gateway could not find an acceptable user for the provided public key.
 The third
 was denied, because the account is not activated, so lets activate it for 1 hour: